The Residential New Life Program

-All program members are given work assignments, whether it's preparing food in the kitchen, answering phones, cleaning the facilities, handing out food boxes or sorting clothes.
+All enrollees are given work assignments, whether working in the kitchen, as an inside janitor, Contact Office desk man or dorm worker.
 They work six days a week, with one regularly scheduled day off each week.
-Research has shown that having a meaningful job is a key part of the recovery process.
+Research has shown that having a meaningful job is key part of the recovery process.

-At the Men's Shelter, since there often isn't a room available immediately, new members are assigned bunks in the dorm with our regular guests (those just seeking emergency services).
-As rooms become available, program members are moved into semi-private rooms with roommates.
-The Recovery Program housing area has separate bathroom facilities and a TV Room, for the use of all men in the Program.
+Rarely do we have a room open when a new person joins the Program, so new enrollees are assigned bunks in the Dorm.
+As rooms become available, they are moved into semi-private rooms with roommates.
+In either case, the Program housing area has separate bathroom facilities and a Day Room, which features a spiritual library, for the use of all men in the Program.

 Three Meals Daily

-Breakfast, lunch, and dinner are served every day for men and women in the Program.
+Breakfast, lunch, and dinner are served every day for those in the Program.
 Well-rounded, nutritious meals allow the men to concentrate on why they're here instead of where their next meal is coming from.

 All New Life Program men have access to our laundry facilities.